 Any effective soundproofing specification should include an acoustically absorptive cavity infill such as our Maxi Slab high density acoustic mineral wool product.
 Maxi Slab inserted within a floor, wall or ceiling cavity will aid the decay of sound within the void and reduce the effect of cavity resonance during sound insulation performance testing.
 It is important to note that for domestic noise problems a cavity infill product is rarely the solution in isolation and should be team with other products such as Maxiboard and Acoustilay for best results.

 A commonly used analogy is that when it comes to the transmission of sound it behaves quite like water and will exploit any weaknesses within the partition structure.
 One weakness that is commonly found within walls and partitions is the presence of sockets and switches.
-In order to reduce transmission through sockets and switches SRS recommend the use of our Acoustic Socket and Service Backboxes as well as ensuring that fittings are staggered to ensure a convoluted transmission path.
+In order to reduce noise transmission through sockets and switches SRS recommend the use of our Acoustic Socket and Service Backboxes as well as ensuring that fittings are staggered to ensure a convoluted transmission path.
 SRS Acoustic Socket and Service boxes are designed in line with the guidance of Robust Details for service penetration treatment.

 For more information about domestic noise control techniques, please contact Sound Reduction Systems.